hexian000/kcptun-libev/README.md

 - Secure: For proper integration of the cryptography methods.
 - Fast: No muxer, one TCP connection to one KCP connection with 0 RTT connection open.
-- Proper: KCP will be updated on demand, no unnecessary lag introduced.
+- Proper: KCP will be updated on demand, no mechanistic lag introduced.
 - Simple: Without FEC craps.
 - Morden: Full IPv6 support.
 - DDNS aware: Dynamic IP addresses are supported.